QualiSystems/devguide_source/_reference/9.3.0/aws-traffic-mirroring.md

     - **sessionId**: (Mandatory, Str) Traffic mirror session ID (this ID is automatically assigned by AWS and returned in the *CreateTrafficMirroring* output).

     **Notes:**
-    * Make sure to include both the `sessionNumber` and `TargetNicId` parameters, but provide a value only for one of them, as illustrated in the [RemoveTrafficMirroring](#removetrafficmirroring-1) example.
+    * Make sure to include both the `sessionId` and `TargetNicId` parameters, but provide a value only for one of them, as illustrated in the [RemoveTrafficMirroring](#removetrafficmirroring-1) example.
     * You cannot use the `sourceNic` parameter to remove traffic mirroring sessions.

 ## Examples